prielhoffman/School-Management-System/README.md

 9. **Print Highest Salary Worker**: Print details of the worker with the highest salary.
 10. **Exit**: Exit the system and release all allocated memory.

-## Notes

-- Make sure to handle all memory allocations and deallocations properly.
-- Validate all user inputs to ensure correct functionality.
-- Follow the provided guidelines and structure for implementation.